Vehrik/FarOut/Characters/2-Vitals.md

     Mutations, Elixirs and other items within the game can grant bonus Stamina beyond what is available from a Brawn Core.

+    Your Stamina also doubles as a Hunger and Thirst Meter.
+For every 2 days you go without food or 3 hours you go without water (or an equivalent for your Creature) you lose 1 point of Stamina.
+These times are halved if you spend more than an hour in a High Stress Scenario in a day.

+    If you Creature has -3 Stamina, they Bust on Move Challenges.
+If they have -4 Stamina, they Bust on ALL actions.
+If they have -5 Stamina, they fall unconscious and continue to lose Stamina.
+If a Creature reaches -10 Stamina, they die.